The Wisdom Teeth Extraction Process

 Your dentist will remove the stitches a few days after the wisdom teeth extraction, if needed.

 Jean Brown research is currently conducting a study of an investigational medication to treat pain associated with the extraction of wisdom teeth.
-To learn more about the wisdom teeth study in Salt Lake City, Utah, visit the Jean Brown Research wisdom teeth study page.
+To learn more about the wisdom teeth study in Salt Lake City, Utah, visit the JBR Clinical Research wisdom teeth study page.